-Getting ready to sell your home?
+Are you going to get ready to sell your home soon?
 Get the most bang for your buck by staging it for sale.
 The better your home looks in person and in photos, the more likely people are to put in an offer, which only escalates your final sale price.
 Try these tips to DIY, or hire a professional team to nail the look for you.

 Too much stuff makes your home look smaller.
 Maximize space by de-cluttering bookshelves, countertops, tables, walls, and more.
 Removing excess furniture often makes the biggest impact.

 Sentimental items mean nothing to potential buyers.
 In fact, they can make it hard for buyers to envision the space as their own.
 “The most important thing is to cleanse the house of a lot of the personal items you have in there,” says Amanda Denton, owner of Boxwood Staging, a new home staging company serving San Joaquin County.
 “Buyers want to picture themselves in the house.”